Sv1r/Face_Detection/README.md

-# Face_Detection
+# Face Detection
-Two similar codes on Python and C++ by using OpenCV
+Small project with face detection algorithm by using Python/C++ and OpenCV.